gstroup/apimocker/README.md

 ```
 According to this configuration, if the value of the last occurence of ItemId is 4, the mockFile "ItemId4.aceinsleeve.json" will be retured with a HTTP status code of 500.
 Otherwise, mockFile "aceinsleeve.json"
 will be returned with HTTP status 200.
 Note: If the JsonPath expression evaluates to more then 1 element (for example, all books cheaper than 10 as in $.store.book[?(@.price < 10)] ) then the first element is considered for testing the value.

+#### RegExp Support
+As an alternative to JsonPath, Javascript Regular Expressions are supported in the switch parameter.
+See unit tests in the test.js file for examples of using Regular Expressions.

 #### Returning additional headers with the response
 To return additional custom headers in the response, set the headers map in the configuration file, like this example: